pablogs9/husarnet-docs/docs/manual-dashboard.md

 **Beta version of Husarnet Client for Android** looks like this:
 <center><img src={"/static/img/manual/scanqr_android.jpg"} width="300"/></center>

 After clicking **Scan QR code** button in **Husarnet Client for Android** app you will be asked for a permision to your camera by Android OS and when you agree, you will be able to scan a QR code displayed in the **scan QR tab** in **Husarnet Dashboard**.
-That's a very handy way to connect devices equipped in camera to your Husarnet networks.
+That's a very handy way to connect devices equipped with camera to your Husarnet networks.

 ------
 ### [cloud tab]